Mets - Diamondbacks Prediction, Odds, Pick, How To Watch

 Why The Mets Could Cover The Spread

-Brandon Nimmo continues his good hitting and run-scoring.
-He has three home runs and three RBIs in the last week.
-He is hitting just .238 but his OBP is .429.
-This has led to him scoring six times in the last week.
-Tommy Pham hopes to keep up his hot hitting as well.
-He has driven in four runs with two home runs while batting .522 over the last six games.
-He has also scored five times.

-The Mets will be hoping that yesterday was a turnaround for Starling Marte and Francisco Alvarez.
-Marte is hitting just .235 over the last week, with four RBIs and that one home run.
-Alvarez is hitting just .167 in the last week, but he has two home runs and four RBIs.

-On the pitching side of things, the Mets are 23rd in team ERA, 23rd in quality starts, and WHIP, while sitting 19th in opponent batting average.
+The pitching was the key for the Mets last night.
+It has not always been good for them this year but came through in the low-scoring affair.
+On the season, the Mets are 21st in team ERA, 23rd in quality starts, and WHIP, while sitting 18th in opponent batting average.

-Kodai Senga will be taking the mound for the Mets today hoping to improve those numbers.
-He is 6-5 on the season with a 3.53 ERA.
-Last time out, Senga went five innings and gave up just two runs, but the Mets would take the loss.
-In June, the Mets only won once when Senga started, and that was when he went seven innings giving up just one unearned run.
-He pitched well on the month though, with a 3.71 ERA.
+It will be Carlos Carrasco getting the start today for the Mets.
+He is 2-3 on the season with a 5.94 ERA.
+June was not a good month for him.
+He went 0-1 on the month with a 6.23 ERA.
+Even more, the Mets lost all five starts in which he pitched.
+He struggled to pitch deep into games as well.
+With two starts at five innings, and three starts under five innings.

+Francisco Alvarez hit another home run last night and now has three in his last six games.
+He has also driven in four runs while scoring four times.
+He is just hitting .263 in that time frame but does have an OBP of .414.
+Brandon Nimmo also has three home runs in the last week.
+All three are solo home runs and those are the only three RBIs he has.
+The home runs are also three of his four hits in the last week.
+While he is hitting just .190 over the last week, with six walks he has an OBP of .414 in the last week.

 Why The Diamondbacks Could Cover The Spread

-The Diamondbacks have a top-ten offense in the majors.
-They are fifth in runs scored this year, while sitting fifth in batting average, sixth in on-base percentage, and sixth in slugging.
-Rookie Corbin Carroll has been a big part of that.
-Carroll returned from injury hitting a home run and driving in two runs while hitting two for four.
+The Mets pitching last night was able to silence a top-ten offense for the Diamondbacks.
+They are sixth in runs scored this year, while sitting eighth in batting average, ninth in on-base percentage, and sixth in slugging.

+The hot bat in the last week has belonged to Jake McCarthy.
+He is hitting .400 in the last week with an RBI and two triples.
+Still, he has scored just one run in the last week, as he has been stranded on base regularly.
+Driving in a fair amount of runs as of late has been Lourdes Gurriel Jr. Gurriel has six RBIs with the help of three home runs over the last week.
+He is hitting just .208 over the last week and also has two doubles in the week.
+If he can make more contact, the RBI numbers will continue to climb for him.

+Corbin Carroll would also like to see hit RBIs climb.
+He has just two in the last week with the help of a home run while hitting .273.
 In June, Carroll hit .291 while slugging eight home runs, scoring 25 times and driving in 22.
 He is also doing it on the basepath, as he stole eight bases in the month.
 In the year Carroll has 24 stolen bases and 18 home runs.
 If he can hit his stride in the power department, he could make a run at the 40-40 club.

-Driving in a fair amount of runs as of late has been Lourdes Gurriel Jr. Gurriel has six RBIs with the help of three home runs over the last week.
-He is hitting .240 over the last week and also has two doubles in the week.
-Gurriel has scored four times in the last week as well.

-Christian Walker is hoping to get back into stride.
-He hit a home run yesterday but has been struggling at the plate.
-He has been hitting just .125 over the last week with two runs scored and two RBIs.
-The big issue has been the strikeouts.
-He has struck out nine times in the last week.
-The Diamondbacks will also like to see Ketel Marte start hitting better.
-He is hitting just .150 over the last week while driving in just one run.
+There are some cold bats on the team though.
+Geraldo Perdomo is hitting just .059 in the last week, with just one run scored.
+Ketel Marte is hitting just .118 with no RBIs and one run scored.
+Christian Walker is hitting just .130 in the last week, but he does have two home runs and three RBIs.

+Ryne Nelson will be on the mound for the Diamondbacks today.
+He is 5-4 on the season with a 4.67 ERA.
+His last two starts have been very solid.
+He has gone a combined 14.1 innings giving up just six hits and two runs.
+He did give up a home run but took home the win last time out over the Angels.
+It has been almost a month since his last loss, when he gave up five runs in four innings in a loss to the Phillies on June 15th.

 Final Mets-Diamondbacks Prediction & Pick